-This manual contains a summary of key standards that are mandatory requirements for the Onshore Well's Contractor Operations.
+This manual contains a summary of key standards that are mandatory requirements for Well's Onsite Shell's Representatives.
 The standards reflected in this manual are deemed as the most critical to deliver safe, efficient Well operations.

 Goal Zero (no incidents) is what we all strive to achieve on our worksites and we can achieve our vision of 'no harm to people' if we all take individual responsibility for our actions.
 This manual is part of making those responsibilities clear.
 This coupled with our expected Golden Rules (Comply, Intervene & Respect) and the Lifesaving Rules are key tools in achieving a workplace without harm.